-Hosts: all fruits
+Hosts: all fruits, especially soft fruits

-Symptoms: Sunken fruit; holes in fruit.
+Symptoms/Damage: Sunken fruit; holes in fruit.

-Monitoring: SWD has been found in northern Utah in very low numbers, and in north-central Idaho in high numbers.
+Monitoring: SWD has been found in northern Utah in low numbers, and in north-central Idaho in high numbers.
 Monitoring should be done using traps containing a cider vinegar or sugar-yeast bait.
 See the USU Spotted Wing Drosophila factsheet for more detailed information on monitoring techniques.

 Treatment Threshold: None determined yet.

 - Lower threshold: 50°F

 - Upper threshold: 88°F

 - Start date: Jan 1

 - Peak adult emergence: 755 DD after Jan 1